pyeventsourcing/eventsourcing/docs/topics/support.rst

-Please support the continuing development and maintenance of this library by `starring the project on GitHub <https://github.com/pyeventsourcing/eventsourcing>`_ and, if possible, sponsoring the project by making a donation.
+Please support the continuing development and maintenance of this library by `starring the project on GitHub <https://github.com/pyeventsourcing/eventsourcing>`_ by sponsoring the project, or by making a donation.

 Professional support